-Simultaneous with the closing of 485 Lexington, the joint venture closed on a \$240.0 million loan.
-The loan, which bears interest at 200 basis points over the 30-day LIBOR, is for three years and has two one-year extension options.
-At closing, the joint venture drew down approximately \$175.3 million.
+(3) Simultaneous with the closing, the joint venture closed on a \$240,000 loan.
+The loan, which bears interest at 200 basis points over the

+30-day LIBOR, is for three years and has two one-year extension options.
+At closing, the joint venture drew down approximately \$175,300.
 The balance will be used to fund the redevelopment program on an as-needed basis.
-The effective all-in weighted average interest rate for the quarter ended March 31, 2005 was 4.65%.